KansasCityWomeninTechnology/cocktails-worksheets/docs/javascript/setup/README.md

     ![](./images/github_login.png ":class=image-border")

-2. **FIX THIS** Once you're signed in, click on the following link to [**the starter code repo**](https://github.com/KansasCityWomeninTechnology/Coding-and-Cocktails-Intro-to-HTML) and click the "Use this template" button in the upper right-hand corner of the screen.
+2. Once you're signed in, click on the following link to [**the starter code repo**](https://github.com/KansasCityWomeninTechnology/Coding-and-Cocktails-Intro-to-JS) and click the "Use this template" button in the upper right-hand corner of the screen.

     ![](./images/intro_repo_page.png ":class=image-border")